 For information about your intended major, choose the Academics link found on the top tool bar of the Elizabethtown College homepage (Academics).
 Next, choose the academic departments link, then choose the department of your intended major.
 There you will find a link to faculty and staff.
 Email the department chairperson to discuss your options and what your next step will be to successfully meet your goals of graduation.
 If your intended major is occupational therapy, allied health, international business, or music you will be required to meet with the appropriate department personnel during the admissions process.
 If you are still deciding on a major contact Curtis Smith, Assistant Director of Academic Advising at (717) 361-3767 or email@example.com to help you develop a plan consistent with your interests.

 Following your acceptance to Elizabethtown College, you will receive electronic correspondence from the office of Registration and Records which will include a welcome letter, list of frequently asked questions, a transfer credit evaluation report, and a degree planner for courses necessary to meet both the Core curriculum and your intended major.
 Additionally, a letter will be mailed to your home address listing your pin number with instructions on how to access Jayweb.
-Jean-Paul Benowitz will contact you about planning your schedule and registering for classes.
+Curtis Smith will contact you about planning your schedule and registering for classes.

 Contact: The Admissions Office at 717-361-1400 or The office of Academic Advising at 717-361-1415.